robg98/svm/README.md

 # Support Vector Machine algorithm
-Visualize and identify each class of the different classes and draw the dividing line of the dataset suing SVM. coded with Juypter Notebooks
+Visualize and identify each class of the different classes and draw the dividing line of the dataset using SVM. coded with Juypter Notebooks